open-sdg/open-sdg/docs/hosting/github-pages.md

 ## Automation

-The [site starter](https://github.com/open-sdg/open-sdg-site-starter) and [data starter](https://github.com/open-sdg/open-sdg-data-starter) repositories both come pre-configured with the scripts and configuration necessary to use Github Pages as a host for the "staging" environment.
+The [site starter](https://github.com/open-sdg/open-sdg-site-starter) and [data starter](https://github.com/open-sdg/open-sdg-data-starter) repositories both include a [script](https://github.com/open-sdg/open-sdg-site-starter/blob/develop/scripts/deploy/circleci/deploy_staging.sh) to help use Github Pages for hosting.
 Using Github Pages for the "production" environment can be accomplished by having a second Github organisation, and the starter repositories also include everything needed to do this.

-The main hurdle in deploying to Github Pages is setting up the SSH keys to allow your automation tool to write to the Github repository.
-An approach to this is covered in the [Quick Start](../quick-start.md).
+The main hurdle in automating deployments to Github Pages is setting up the SSH keys to allow your automation tool to write to the Github repository.
+For a detailed walk-through of this, see the [Quick Start](../quick-start.md).

-[This script](https://github.com/open-sdg/open-sdg-site-starter/blob/develop/scripts/deploy/circleci/deploy_staging.sh) shows the basic under-the-hood procedure of automating a deployment to Github Pages.